 My position, stated many times, is that a person doesn’t need to have a reason to love his people.
 In fact, he cannot have a reason, since love is always directed at particular instances rather than general qualities.
 You may think your children pretty and clever, but you would still love them if they lost these qualities or another set of children was found to exemplify those qualities to a greater degree.
 Similarly, we men and women of European descent do not need to prove that our culture is especially refined or creative, that our ancestors were especially virtuous, or that our customs are especially agreeable by some objective standard.

 Still, although we are not obliged to think about it, the fact is that other peoples are constantly noting the distinctiveness of the West.
 We may wish to ignore their observations, because they are not at all meant to be complimentary, but then we would miss the chance to learn about ourselves.
-I plan to comment each day this week on one of this features.
+I plan to comment each day this week on one of these features.

 So, for instance Westerners are said to have a distinctive relationship to the natural world.
 While other peoples are “at one with nature”, we live in alienation from, one might almost say in adversity with, the animals, plants, and landscapes.
 We study the natural world unsympathetically, always with an eye to its exploitation.